JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 vectorized operations can now be "fused" into a single loop, without allocating any extraneous temporary arrays.

-This is best illustrated with an example.
-Suppose we have a function `f(x) = 3x^2 + 5x + 2` that evaluates a polynomial,
-and we want to evaluate `f(2x^2 + 6x^3 - sqrt(x))` for a whole array `X`,
-storing the result in-place in `X`.
+This is best illustrated with an example (in which we get *order-of-magnitude* savings in memory and time, as demonstrated below).
+Suppose we have a function `f(x) = 3x^2 + 5x + 2` that evaluates a polynomial, and we want to evaluate `f(2x^2 + 6x^3 - sqrt(x))` for a whole array `X`, storing the result in-place in `X`.
 You can now do: